ScilifelabDataCentre/serve-tutorials/Workshops/Packaging-and-sharing-applications-as-docker-images/slides/slides.md

 <!-- TODO: This slide could be made less intimidating -->

 - Part 1.
 Introduction to Docker Containers
-    - Basics and example apps (35 minutes)
+    - Basics and example commands (25 minutes)
-    - Hands-on part (20 minutes)
+    - Hands-on part (30 minutes)
 - Break (10 minutes)
 - Part 2.
-Packaging your application as a Docker image (demo, 15 minutes)
+Packaging a shiny application as a Docker Image (demo, 15 minutes)
 - Part 3.
 Hosting your application on SciLifeLab Serve (demo, 15 minutes)
 - More hands-on + Q&A, wrap-up (remaining time)

 ---

-## Part 1: Introdcution to Docker Containers
+## Part 1: Introduction to Docker Containers

 ---

-### What is a Docker?
+### What is Docker?

 - Virtualization software
 - Simplifies development and deployment of application